Azure guidance for secure isolation

 Exploitation of vulnerabilities in virtualization technologies

 Compared to traditional on-premises hosted systems, Azure provides a greatly reduced attack surface by using a locked-down Windows Server core for the Host OS layered over the Hypervisor.
 Moreover, by default, guest PaaS VMs do not have any user accounts to accept incoming remote connections and the default Windows administrator account is disabled.
-Customer software in PaaS VMs is restricted by default to running under a low-privilege account, which helps protect customer’s service from attacks by its own end users.
-These permissions can be modified by customers, and they can also choose to configure their VMs to allow remote administrative access.
+Your software in PaaS VMs is restricted by default to running under a low-privilege account, which helps protect your service from attacks by its own end users.
+You can modify these permissions, and you can also choose to configure your VMs to allow remote administrative access.

 When VMs belonging to different customers are running on the same physical server, it is the Hypervisor’s job to ensure that they cannot learn anything important about what the other customer’s VMs are doing.
 Azure helps block unauthorized direct communication by design; however, there are subtle effects where one customer might be able to characterize the work being done by another customer.
 The most important of these effects are timing effects when different VMs are competing for the same resources.
 By carefully comparing operations counts on CPUs with elapsed time, a VM can learn something about what other VMs on the same server are doing.
 Known as side-channel attacks, these exploits have received plenty of attention in the academic press where researchers have been seeking to learn much more specific information about what is going on in a peer VM.
 Of particular interest are efforts to learn the cryptographic keys of a peer VM by measuring the timing of certain memory accesses and inferring which cache lines the victim’s VM is reading and updating.
 Under controlled conditions with VMs using hyper-threading, successful attacks have been demonstrated against commercially available implementations of cryptographic algorithms.
 There are several mitigations in Azure that reduce the risk of such an attack: